Legislative and policy context

 Hertfordshire Biodiversity Action Plan (BAPs)

 Further detail on the ecological characteristics of Hertfordshire can be found within the Hertfordshire BAP.
 This identifies a number of Key Biodiversity Areas (KBA), which reflect higher concentrations and/or distinctive types of habitat resource, and where conservation action would be valuable in restoring, creating or enhancing biodiversity.
-However, all sites within the county have ecological value by providing corridors and stepping stones at a range of scales.
+However, green spaces within the county can have ecological value by providing corridors and stepping stones at a range of scales.

 | Species Action Plans